eberjoe/eberjoe/README.md

 ### Hi peeps 👋

-I'm Eber, several years of experience with Java ☕ and Spring Boot :leaves:
+I'm Eber, several years of experience with Java ☕ and Spring Boot :leaves: and a big fan of cloud computing, especially on AWS.

 Currently deepening my knowledge of Go.